This fast, flavorful authentic, Healthy Low Fat Fried Rice is as low fat and as easy on the eye as on the tongue. Simple and tasty!

 This recipe is equally good if you like it plain, with no meat.

-You can substitute the anchovy paste with umeboshi paste, this makes the dish vegan/vegetarian for those non-meat eating guests.
+You can substitute the anchovy paste with umeboshi paste, this makes the dish vegan/vegetarian for those non-meat-eating guests.

-- What is the best pan to use for cooking egg fried rice: A non-stick wok or pan is best as the last thing you want is your ingredients sticking to the pan in between cooking steps
+- What is the best pan to use for cooking egg-fried rice: A non-stick wok or pan is best as the last thing you want is your ingredients sticking to the pan in between cooking steps

 - Can low-fat egg fried rice be kept in the fridge: Rice should usually be served as soon as it is cooked.
-If you can’t do that, make sure the rice has cooled before refrigerating.
+If you can’t do that, ensure the rice has cooled before refrigerating.
 Do not refrigerate for more than one day.
 Make sure the rice is steaming hot before serving.

 Receive new recipes & dinner ideas straight to your inbox!

-Let's Make Low-Fat Chicken Fried Rice
+Let's Make Healthy Low Fat Fried Rice

 - Low-fat cooking spray

 - 3 eggs plus 2 egg whites lightly beaten